awsdocs/aws-systems-manager-user-guide/doc_source/register-tasks-options.md

 The priority of the task in the Maintenance Window\.
 The lower the number the higher the priority \(for example, 1 is highest priority\)\.
 Tasks in a Maintenance Window are scheduled in priority order\.
 Tasks that have the same priority are scheduled in parallel\.

 **\-\-client\-token**
-An idempotency token that your provide\.
+An idempotency token that you provide\.